| This blog is a guest post written byBy Francesco Coacci, Founding Engineer at Monk |

 2. Each workflow took four to seven PRs#

-- Characterize the Inngest behavior with full test coverage on critical and major business logic and orchestration requirements
+- Characterize the Inngest behavior with full test coverage around critical business logic and major orchestration requirements.

 2.1 Characterize#